Pullusb/viewport_timeline_scrub/README.md

 ## Changelog:

-0.4.3:
+0.5.0:

 - feat: Display keyframes on timeline

+- feat: Consider objects key (non-GP object)

+- new pref: Consider GP objet key for snapping/display (defaut=True)

+- fix: Allow "empty" scrubbing (when there is no active object)

-- fixing some problem with onion skin auto hide
+- fix: Problem with onion skin auto-hide whne using Esc to go back to init frame

-- better readme with demo gif
+- doc: Better readme with demo gif

 0.4.2: